wasm-tool/rollup-plugin-rust/README.md

     // Relates to "--mode" flag of `wasm-pack`.
 It can be `normal` or `no-install`.
     mode: "normal",

+    // Relates to "--scope" flag of `wasm-pack`.
+    scope: "",

     // Extra arguments directly passed to `cargo build`.
 See https://rustwasm.github.io/wasm-pack/book/commands/build.html#extra-options.
     cargoArgs: [],